 À study of the excess surplus lines insurance markets as well as the reinsurance sector of the insurance industry.
 The course covers the formation and classification of these companies, their distribution systems, their regulation, their accounting procedures, and a comparison of these companies to admitted insurers.
 Special attention is paid to surplus lines insurance products designed for major types of commercial and personal property and liability risks.

-Prerequisite: Concurrent with RMI 3348
+Prerequisite: RMI 4442

-RMI 4425 Special Topics in Risk Management and Insurance (3)
+RMI 4440 Corporate Risk Management (3)